 CSA Layered Indian Dinner

 I hope you guys love this Instant Pot Indian Dinner as much as we do!
-If you try it, please come back and leave me a comment below.
+If you try it, please come back and leave me a comment below with a star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.

 Don’t forget to order a copy of The Ultimate Vegan Cookbook For Your Instant Pot and start enjoying fuss free meals ready in an instant!